 Staff knowledge levels: Does staff know what they are talking about?

-General staff attitude: Is the patient always the first priority?
+General staff attitude: Is the patient the first priority?

 Physician style/demeanor: Did the physician staff meet the patient’s needs/expectations?

-Surgical/procedure information: Did surgery patients feel they received adequate information and options prior to the scheduling of their case?
+Surgical/procedure information: Did surgery patients feel they received adequate information and options prior to scheduling their case?

 Billing and payment experience: Was a payment option available that met the patient’s needs?